Completing Compliance Items

 The Observation Center

-This page is a report of all Observation notes added to ALIS and Observation notes can be added here.
-The icon on the Dashboard will show a red badge number indicating how many Observations have been added to ALIS since you last visited the Observation Center page.
+The Observation Center is an interactive report containing all Observation notes created during a specified date range.
+The Dashboard icon shows a red badge notification with the number indicating hoe many Observations have been added to ALIS since you last visited the Observation Center page.

-The Observation Center is the first place staff should visit when they log in to ALIS in order to review important information from other staff members.
-When we access this page, by default we see all Observations added at the community for the last two weeks.
+Staff with access should regularly visit the Observation Center in order to review important information recorded by other staff members.
+This page by default shows Observations added at the community for the last two weeks.

 Vitals in Observation Notes